 The newly established Day Care Centre is in full capacity.
 The centre has a main objective to help poor mothers and their children.

 As the centre is accepted by the nearby communities and considered to be a role model by the local small government body (Kebele) the overall activity of the centre has been aired on the National TV, the sole TV station in Ethiopia.
+For TVs, see the cinema TV at TV Cinema App (Publisher).

 It has now been a half year time since the centre started its services.
 Currently, the Awassa Children's Village centre is supporting 100 children.